L-1 VisasDo you qualify?

 Few examples: 1.
 A foreign parent must own at least 50% of a U.S. subsidiary, and have veto powers over the subsidiary’s actions; 2.
 A U.S. parent must own must own at least 50% of the foreign subsidiary, and have veto powers over the subsidiary’s actions; 3.
 Affiliate U.S. and foreign companies must each be at least 50% owned by the same ultimate parent;

-The worker does not need to be directly employed by the sponsor.
-It is OK even if he/she is paid through a personnel service company or an agency, or even as an independent consultant, as long as the sponsor had management and control over the worker during the qualifying year.
+The worker does not need to be directly employed by the sponsor, and can be paid through a personnel service company or an agency, or even as an independent consultant, as long as the sponsor had management and control over the worker during the qualifying year.

 If there is only a contractual relationship such as licensing or franchising between the U.S. company and a foreign company, that is usually insufficient to establish the qualifying relationship to qualify for the L-1 visa.